microsoftgraph/msgraph-sdk-powershell/src/Security/v1.0/docs/Update-MgSecuritySubjectRightsRequest.md

                   - `[SortOn <String>]`: Represents the type of sorting of this condition.
 The possible values are: Value, CellColor, FontColor, Icon.
                 - `[MatchCase <Boolean?>]`: Represents whether the casing impacted the last sort of the table.
 Read-only.
                 - `[Method <String>]`: Represents Chinese character ordering method last used to sort the table.
 The possible values are: PinYin, StrokeCount.
 Read-only.
               - `[Style <String>]`: Constant value that represents the Table style.
-The possible values are: TableStyleLight1 thru TableStyleLight21, TableStyleMedium1 thru TableStyleMedium28, TableStyleStyleDark1 thru TableStyleStyleDark11.
+The possible values are: TableStyleLight1 through TableStyleLight21, TableStyleMedium1 through TableStyleMedium28, TableStyleStyleDark1 through TableStyleStyleDark11.
 A custom user-defined style present in the workbook can also be specified.
               - `[Worksheet <IMicrosoftGraphWorkbookWorksheet>]`: workbookWorksheet
             - `[Visibility <String>]`: The Visibility of the worksheet.
 The possible values are: Visible, Hidden, VeryHidden.
         - `[Operations <IMicrosoftGraphWorkbookOperation[]>]`: The status of workbook operations.
 Getting an operation collection is not supported, but you can get the status of a long-running operation if the Location header is returned in the response.
 Read-only.